alexsg2/Sudoku/README.md

 - A timer to keep track of your progress which can also be paused.
 - A back button that allows you to return to the difficulty selection screen.
 - A solve button, available at any point during gameplay, which not only solves the puzzle but also highlights any overlooked elements.
+- A refresh button, reloading a new puzzle for you at any time.
 - The game board where the action takes place.
 - A bottom bar that provides easy access to each individual digit, as well as the difficulty settings.